A brief history of smoking cheese

 Let’s start with the history of normal cheese.

-It was the Romans that started the cheese making process as we know it, and they are credited with the first aging of cheese too – which means they were amongst the first to experiment with different ripening techniques and flavourings.
+It was the Romans that started the cheese making process as we know it, and they are credited with the first ageing of cheese too – which means they were amongst the first to experiment with different ripening techniques and flavourings.
 This could mean they were also amongst the first to experiment with smoking.

 As history went on, different countries and cultures made their own cheese in their own ways – with many countries developing their own techniques, styles and flavours.
 In Switzerland they are most famous for their Emmental cheese, which many countries still nickname ‘Swiss cheese’ to this day.
 In the Netherlands, Edam and Gouda cheese emerged as the front runners, and in France, softer and stronger cheeses like Camembert were more popular.